-Acme Pest Management Inc offers two forms of mosquito control.
+ACME Pest offers two forms of mosquito control:

-- Mosquito Misting / Larvaecide Service performed by our pest control technicians on a weekly, monthly, or one-time service schedule.
+Mosquito Misting / Larvaecide Service: Our pest control technicians offer misting and larvaecide services on a weekly, bi-weekly, monthly, or one-time service schedule.

 The Life of a Mosquito